-If you don't pay your business rates
+If you do not pay your business rates

 If you are struggling to pay your business rates you should check if your business is eligible for a business rate reduction.

-Next steps if you don’t pay:
+Next steps if you do not pay:

 - You will be sent a reminder for the late instalment